 Teaching Strategies Fidelity tools are completed to assess every DHS EHS-CCP teacher and their level of curriculum understanding and implementation.
-Based on the results, identified peer coaches utilize the Coaching to Fidelity Guide to provide strategies and support teachers in using curriculum.
-Training and technical assistance will continue to be offered to support peer coaches and teachers inusing Creative Curriculum with fidelity and Coaching to Fidelity.
+Based on the results, identified peer coaches utilize the Coaching to Fidelity Guide to individualize coaching strategies and support teachers in using curriculum.
+Training and technical assistance will continue to be offered to support peer coaches and teachers in using Creative Curriculum with fidelity and Coaching to Fidelity.
 Support is provided to peer coaches to strengthen coaching strategies to support curriculum implementation.

-In addition, DHS EHS-CCP Program staff continues to implement the Together Learning and Collaborating (TLC), a group format practice-based coaching model promoted by The National Center on Quality Teaching and Learning (NCQTL), to support teachers for intensive coaching.
+In addition, for the 2022-2023 program year DHS EHS-CCP Program staff continues to implement the Together Learning andCollaborating (TLC), a group format practice-based coaching model promoted by The National Center on Quality Teaching and Learning (NCQTL), to support teachers for intensive coaching.
 Participants meet for twenty sessions and each session focuses on teaching practices using video recording, reflection, group and individual feedback.

-DHS EHS-CCP continues to use the Early Learning Accomplishment Profile (E-LAP) and Learning Accomplishment Profile 3rd edition (LAP-3) as the program's child assessment tools.
-The tools provide a systematic method for observing the skill development of children functioning in the birth to thirty-six-month age range and are aligned to the Head Start Early Learning Outcomes Framework.
+During the 2022-2023 program year, DHS EHS-CCP continues to use the Early Learning Accomplishment Profile (E-LAP) and Learning Accomplishment Profile 3rd edition (LAP-3) as the program's child assessment tool.
+The tools provide a systematic method for observing the skill development of children functioning in thebirth to thirty-six-month age range and are aligned to the Head Start Early Learning Outcomes Framework.
 The use of assessment data assists teachers in tailoring individualized instruction and activities to each child's level.
-Formal assessment training and support to address any questions and identify barriers to assessment fidelity continues to be a priority across the program
+Formal assessment training and support to address any questions and identify barriers to assessment fidelity continues to be a priority across the program.